| 17 minutes

 Losing Weight With Diabetes: Fat Chance?

-And it is true that the cellular energy factories, mitochondria, in people with diabetes are more sluggish and that hunger hormone levels in these folks can be unbalanced, but people with blood-sugar and insulin challenges can most definitely lose weight.
+The cellular energy factories, mitochondria, in people with diabetes are more sluggish, and that hunger hormone levels in these folks can be unbalanced, but people with blood-sugar and insulin challenges can definitely lose weight.

 In fact, for every bit of weight lost, people with diabetes find that losing weight after each pound lost is easier and makes their metabolic health better.